cmosqueda/quickease-v2-reports/README.md

 ```

-## Format for writing a report’s content (this format is the standard whether you opt to write reports on docs, or on markdown file)
+## Format for writing a report’s content (this format is the standard whether you opt to write reports on docs, or on markdown file) - DEPRECATED

 - CODE NUMBER (insert a heading pls)
 - DESCRIPTION